-Keeping Your Compliance Costs Down
+Minimize Your Compliance Costs

 Compliance is said to be the most important part of business today.
 From registering your business to securing your data, these legal obligations are present to protect the interests of various stakeholders.
 Unfortunately, the new laws, however relevant they might be, do not cover the financial costs of compliance.
 That cost is passed on to businesses.
-Here are some strategies that can help minimize the cost of being compliant to all the regulations that businesses have to deal with.
+Here are some strategies that can help minimize the cost of being compliant with all the regulations that businesses have to deal with.

 1. Review Business Processes Periodically